16 November 2022

 During an economic recession, it’s critical that you achieve sales goals.
 After all, sales generate revenue and keep your business alive.
 Take time each month to set specific and measurable goals.
 You can even set a few goals, including ones you know you can achieve and “stretch” goals, which are bigger and bolder targets.

-To help set your goals, take a look at what worked in the past—and what didn’t.
+To figure out how to set the right business goals, take a look at what worked in the past—and what didn’t.
 Ask yourself:

 Understanding what works and what doesn’t can help you make changes and set realistic sales goals.
 It’ll also help you achieve them.